zeusta/Docs/extensions/Guide By Functions/Magento 1/Web POS.md

 #### How to issue refund

 Some certain staffs have permission to issue refund (which is set by admin in backend.
 See **How to differentiate access permissions of Web POS users** for more details).
 Customers can get refund in either Store Credits, points or in cash.
-To enable refund by **Store Credit** and **Reward Points**, these two extensions must be installed in your website.
+To enable refund by **Store Credit** and **Reward Points**, these two modules must be installed in your website.

 To issue refund, go to Orders tab in POS screen, you choose the order that is required to refund.
 Click on **Refund** button in the end.